brightyoun/LPSR-Recognition/README.md

 <p align='center'><img src='./visapp_004.jpg' height="300px"/></p>

 # References
 [1] Ledig, Christian, et al. "Photo-realistic single image super-resolution using a generative adversarial network."
-Proceedings of the IEEE conference on computer vision and pattern recognition.
+Proceedings of the IEEE conference on computer vision and pattern recognition (CVPR).
 2017.

 # Citation
 **If you find the resource useful, please cite the following:**